codahale/veil-java/README.md

 ## What is Veil?

-Veil is an experiment with building a format for confidential, authentic multi-recipient messages which are indistinguishable from random noise by an attacker.
+Veil is an incredibly experimental hybrid cryptosystem for sending and receiving confidential, authentic multi-recipient messages which are indistinguishable from random noise by an attacker.
 Unlike e.g. GPG messages, Veil messages contain no metadata or format details which are not encrypted.
 As a result, a global passive adversary would be unable to gain any information from a Veil message beyond traffic analysis.
 Messages can be padded with random bytes to disguise their true length, and fake recipients can be added to disguise their true number from other recipients.

 ## Algorithms & Constructions

-Veil uses AES-256-CTR for confidentiality, HMAC-SHA-512/256 for authentication, X448 for key agreement, HKDF-SHA-512/256 for key derivation, and SHA-512/256 for integrity.
+Veil uses AES-256-CTR for confidentiality, HMAC-SHA-512/256 for authentication, X448 and HKDF-SHA-512/256 for key encapsulation, and SHA-512/256 for integrity.

 * AES-256-CTR is well-studied and requires no padding.
 It is vulnerable to nonce misuse, but a reliable source of random data is a design requirement for Veil.